-While using a vacuum improved the performance of his lamps they were still too expensive for the electrical system he was designing.
+While using a vacuum improved the performance of Edison’s lamps they were still too expensive for the electrical system he was designing.
 Not only was platinum a very expensive metal, but it also had a low resistance to the electric current.
 This meant that his distribution system would need large and expensive copper-wire conductors.
-Unlike many of his contemporaries in the scientific and technical communities, Edison realized that Ohm's and Joule's laws required that a system of incandescent lighting use high-resistance lamps in order to reduce the size and thus cost of copper conductors.
+Unlike many of his contemporaries in the scientific and technical communities, Edison realized that Ohm's and Joule's laws required that a system of incandescent lighting use high-resistance lamps of at least 100 ohms in order to reduce the size and thus cost of copper conductors.

 Sitting one night in his laboratory reflecting on some of the unfinished details, Edison began abstractedly rolling between his fingers a piece of compressed lampblack until it had become a slender thread.
 Happening to glance at it the idea occurred to him that it might give good results as a burner if made incandescent.
 A few minutes later the experiment was tried, and to the inventor's gratification, satisfactory, although not surprising results were obtained.
 Further experiments were made, with altered forms and composition of the substance, each experiment demonstrating that the inventor was upon the right track.

 By the beginning of the New Year, Edison was showing his lamp to crowds of visitors who flocked to Menlo Park.
 As the New York Herald reported on New Year’s Day, "Extra trains were run from east and west, and notwithstanding the stormy weather, hundreds of persons availed themselves of the privilege.
 The laboratory was brilliantly illuminated with twenty-five lamps, the office and counting room with eight, and twenty others were distributed in the street leading to the depot and in some of the adjoining houses.
 The entire system was explained in detail by Edison and his assistants, and the light was subjected top a variety of tests."
 The front page of the New York Daily Graphic depicted the demonstrations.